Skip to content

 Typography and Graphics

-If you use text overlays, captions, or graphics in your content — thumbnails, promotional images, story overlays — keep the fonts consistent.
-Pick 1-2 fonts and never deviate from them.
-This visual consistency creates recognition that accumulates over time: people start recognizing your content in the scroll before the algorithm has a chance to tell them who it is from.
+If you use text overlays, captions, or graphics — thumbnails, promotional images, story overlays — keep fonts consistent.
+Pick 1–2 fonts and never deviate.
+This visual consistency creates recognition that accumulates over time.

 Photography and Video Style

-And when you establish a recognizable visual style across your content, each new piece reinforces the brand recognition you have already built:
+Establish a recognizable visual style, and each new piece reinforces the brand recognition you’ve already built:

-- Setting consistency: Always in the same space, different locations, studio versus lifestyle?
+• Setting consistency: Same space, different locations, studio versus lifestyle?

-How consistent your visual style is absolutely determines how quickly people start to recognize your content mid-scroll — and recognition without reading your name is the clearest signal that your brand is working.
+How consistent your visual style is directly determines how quickly people recognize your content in the scroll without reading your name first.

 Wardrobe and Aesthetic

-What you wear is part of your brand communication.
-Not uniform clothing — consistent aesthetic:
+What you wear is part of your brand communication — not uniform clothing, but consistent aesthetic:

-- Glamorous and premium: Polished outfits, quality pieces, elevated presentation
+• Glamorous and premium: Polished outfits, elevated presentation

 Developing Your Brand Voice